borcherm/hybrid_species_rdna_methylation_long_read/README.md

 *Step 1*
 bash pipeline_hybrid_alignments_step1.sh sequencing_data/slice1/ hybrid_reference_singleline.fa results_batch1 hybrid_features.bed

 Step 1 is called with bash.
 The first argument is the **directory** containing the reads of split 1, not the file itself.
 The second argument is the hybrid singleline fasta with a separate entry for each parental species.
-The third argument is the annotation of regions within the feature.
+The thrid argument is the name of the output directory, which must be of the form results_batchN.
+If the input file is split 4 times, step 1 will be run 4 times with a different value for N and different input reads each time.
+The fourth argument is the annotation of regions within the feature.
 All arguments are required and must be provided in order.

 *Step 2*
 bash pipeline_hybrid_alignments_step2.sh hybrid_reference_singleline.fa